Re-Alloc/Calendar/README.md

 3. Honestly, I was bored asf and had nothing better to do

 By the way, there's nothing rn on the events files and storage files (that's for later versions of the project) :)

+Oh, and also don't judgme if the code is trash.
+I'm trying my hardest to make the code as good as possible